kaustubhad/gwas-power/README.md

 ```

 ### 4. power_plot
-Plots a power matrix as heatmap
+Plots a power matrix as heatmap.
 * Need to provide X and Y axis labels in addition to the matrix.
 * Uses ggplot2 to plot.
 * Also requires packages reshape2 and RColorBrewer.